MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

                            host2

                            ...
-   --destination           Select the destination folder (root).
+   --destination, -d       Select the destination folder (root).
    --mode, -m              Select how rsync perform backup:

+    * Full:
-    * Full: Complete (full) backup.
+         Complete (full) backup.
+    * Incremental:
-    * Incremental: Incremental backup is based on the latest Full (the same files are linked with hard link).
+         Incremental backup is based on the latest backup (the same files are linked with hard link).
          A Full backup is executed if this mode fails to find one.
+    * Differential:
+         Incremental backup is based on the latest Full backup (the same files are linked with hard link).
+         A Full backup is executed if this mode fails to find one.
+    * Mirror:
-    * Mirror: Complete mirror backup.
+         Complete mirror backup.
 If a file in the source no longer exists, BB deletes it from the destination.
    --data, -D              Select the type of data to put under backup:
        The values change depending on the type of operating system: